prashantk137/Practice_SQL/README.md

 # SQL Practice Questions

-This repository contains a curated list of SQL practice problems designed to help you improve your SQL querying skills.
-Each question includes a description and a sample solution (in standard SQL or platform-specific syntax such as SQL Server, MySQL, PostgreSQL, etc.).
+This repository contains a curated list of SQL practice problems from multiple platform,asked in different company and to help you improve your SQL querying skills.
+Each question includes a description and a sample solution (in standard SQL or platform-specific syntax such as SQL Server).

 ## 📌 Topics Covered